Andorra Wedding Traditions

 - Coins stored in special pouch: Often family heirlooms

-Popular in 70% of religious weddings (2020-2024), the tradition varies by location.
+Popular in many religious weddings, the tradition varies by location.
 Urban couples may use affordable silver coins while rural families preserve gold heirlooms passed through generations.
-Eco-conscious couples (25% rise) now use symbolic non-metal tokens, maintaining the ritual’s meaning while reducing environmental impact.
+Eco-conscious couples now sometimes use symbolic non-metal tokens, maintaining the ritual’s meaning while reducing environmental impact.

 Encesa d’Espelmes (Unity Candle Lighting)